-- (i) Monthly remuneration: The monthly remuneration is a fixed remuneration of an amount individually decided for each Member of the Board of Directors based on a fixed amount for service as Member of the Board of Directors, and an amount that is decided based on consideration of the level of importance of each Member of the Board of Directors' business execution allocation and responsibility and the previous fiscal year's financial performance. - (ii) Bonus: The total amount of bonus is decided according to the Company's financial performance and the amount allocated to each Member of the Board of Directors is decided by giving consideration to the level of contribution to financial performance of each individual. - (iii) Share-based remuneration: The share-based remuneration is set by position of each Member of the Board of Directors.
+- (i) Monthly remuneration: The monthly remuneration is a fixed remuneration of an amount individually decided for each Member of the Board of Directors based on a fixed amount for service as Member of the Board of Directors, and an amount that is decided based on consideration of the level of importance of each Member of the Board of Directors' business execution allocation and responsibility and the previous fiscal year's financial performance. - (ii) Bonus: The total amount of bonus is decided according to the Company's financial performance.
+The important indicator used as a standard for bonus calculation is consolidated operating income per person taking capital cost into account, which measures the growth and productivity increase of the corporation.
+The bonus calculation is not premised on a set target value, but is calculated by multiplying a reference amount for each position by a coefficient based on actual performance. - (iii) Share-based remuneration: Restricted share remuneration.
+The share-based remuneration is set by position of each Member of the Board of Directors.
+It reflects their individual performance evaluations.

 The remuneration paid to Outside Directors who are not Audit and Supervisory Committee Members and to Members of the Board of Directors who are Audit and Supervisory Committee Members is only monthly remuneration.

+The remuneration for Members of the Board of Directors who are not Audit and Supervisory Board Members was deliberated and decided by the Board of Directors for the fiscal year under review.
 The amount paid to each Member of the Board of Directors who are Audit and Supervisory Committee Members is decided as a fixed individual remuneration through discussion by the Members of the Board of Directors who are Audit and Supervisory Committee Members.